shawn11ZX/CodingPractices/README.md

 ### 6.8 The egg drop problem
 - The second egg can also have multiple drops if starting from bottom.

+### 6.10 Poison
+- The meaning of the following sentence is ambiguous:
+>However,  you  can  only  run  tests  once  per  day  and it  takes  seven  days  to  return  a  result.
+Does it mean on test overall or on

 ## Tips

 ### Sequence